ralucabrumar/interactive-content/EN/02-Methods/03-Naming-and-Best-Practices.md

 Always use verbs when naming methods.

-A method represents an action and its name should clearly state what action they perform.
+A method represents an action and its name should clearly state what it is.

-Method names can be a single word or 2-3 words as needed to represent the action.
+Method names can be a single word or a mixture of words.

 ## Examples of Good Names